OCA/hr/hr_holidays_legal_leave/README.rst

 =======================

 Allows the define what holiday type is to be considered legal/annual leave type.
-As currently is Odoo assumes the type with limit=False which is a problem if you have more than one leave type limited this becomes confusing especially when tying to set leaves from the employee form.
+Currently Odoo assumes by default leave type with limit=False.
+This is a problem if you have more than one 'limited' leave type and specially confusing when tying to set leaves from the employee form.

 Installation
 ============